 A 4PL acts as an extra layer between retailers and the 3PLs responsible for shipping their goods.
 When a retailer engages a 4PL, the 4PL organizes and oversees 3PL services on behalf of the client.
 This is occasionally referred to as "double brokering."
 4PLs provide comprehensive supply chain management, including 3PL services, manufacturing, inventory procurement, etc.

 Which Retailers Are Good Fits for 3PL Services?

 Instilling third-party logistics (3PL) services can be a breakthrough for retailers looking to streamline their logistics operations.
-While 3PL providers can work with many kinds of retailers, the most perfect fit lands amongst those that may be experiencing the following growing pains:
+While 3PL providers can work with many kinds of retailers, the perfect fit lands among those that may be experiencing the following growing pains:

 A. Retailers shipping more than 100 orders monthly